gamedev4995/Challenge-5/README.md

 Back in with the movement script:

-We added the following variables:
+We added two public variables, one called 'prefab' and the other 'shootPoint'.

 <img width="286" alt="Screenshot 2024-10-04 170922" src="https://github.com/user-attachments/assets/d7e90ed0-e2ed-4cc6-8f48-e34ed01035c8">